Skip to main content

 Along Baseboards

 Walk the perimeter of every room in your house (including the bathrooms and basement).
 Look for any gaps or cracks between the floor and wall or baseboard and wall.
+Anything ¼ inch (or roughly the diameter of a pencil) or larger should be filled with Xcluder® Fill Fabric.

 Fill Fabric "How To" Installation Video